The Story of Joy

 I was wrong.

 If you haven’t seen it, the movie is based on the true story of Joy Mangano.
-Joy was a single mom who later became a millionaire through a mop that she designed.
+Joy was a single mom who later became a millionaire through products she designed.

 Well, here I am, a month away from having our second baby.
-I had been missing my gram so much.
+I had been missing Gram so much.
 I still couldn’t talk about her without crying.
 Even the mention of her name or brief thought of her, my eyes would well up.

 Now I’m sitting watching someone else lose their grandma too.